 The Cromwell College Students’ Association organizes a range of social activities to bring students together.
 In addition, the ICC social program facilitates across college social activities to bring people together from all Colleges.

-Regular Cromwell official social events are: Mini Ball, Ball, At Home, Bunkers, and Cultural Event.
+Regular Cromwell official social events are: Mini Ball/At Home, Ball, and Cultural Event.

 The Cromwell College social program operates responsibly.
 Cromwell does not advocate prohibition of alcohol for those of age, but nor does it condone immaturity or irresponsibility with alcohol.
 Significant work has been done collaboratively by successive student leadership teams and staff in this regard, and notwithstanding serious health issues, there is significant penalty up to exclusion from the College and referral to the Police for certain breaches of the Cromwell Alcohol and Drugs Policy.

 There are a growing number of social events at Cromwell for people both under and over eighteen, for whom alcohol is not a major part of their lives.
 Cromwell treats the diversity of students with respect and acknowledges that not everyone enjoys the same social life.
-There are Social Convenors elected through the Students' Association who work together with the Events without Alcohol Coordinators to blend the social program of the college.
+There are Social Convenors elected through the Students’ Association who work together with the All Age Events Representatives to blend the social program of the college.
 The overall aim is to have a wide range of activities that all students can participate in regardless of whether they wish to drink alcohol or not.
-On occasions where licensed events are held, those under 18 cannot attend, and a number over 18 may choose not to.
-On these nights, alternative events are arranged for those people.
+On occasions where licensed events are held, those under 18 may not be able to attend, and a number over 18 may choose not to.
+On these nights, alternative events are generally arranged.
 The social program of the college is designed so that everyone should be able to relax with people with similar interests regularly.